snltd/illumos-telegraf-plugins/README.md

 # Illumos Telegraf Plugins

-This is a collection of Telegraf input plugins which I wrote because I needed them.
+This is a collection of Illumos-specific [Telegraf](https://github.com/influxdata/telegraf) input plugins which I wrote because I needed them.

 They work fine on my OmniOS boxes, collecting the information which I wanted to see, and presenting it in a way I think is useful.
+I'm not sure exactly how well they will work on SmartOS, but my guess would be "fine".

 Things to note.